Published: November 22, 2018

 Section #2) In general, how much Lead is “too much” Lead?

-Modern items manufactured for use by children today are considered unsafe if the glaze, paint, or surface coating tests positive for 90 ppm Lead, or more.
-Dishware (both modern and vintage) is not considered to be “an item intended for use by children” and as such, is not regulated for total (XRF-detectable) Lead content.
-As a result, many of the dishes on the lists below test positive for levels much higher than 90 ppm Lead (levels like 900 ppm, 9,000 ppm — even 90,000 ppm and higher)!
-As a consumer, you have a right to know this information, given Lead is one of the most potent neurotoxins known to man.
 I would bet (in most cases) that if you knew your dishware might be covered in Leaded glaze, you would never have chosen that brand (or pattern) in the first place.
 If you are concerned about the potential symptomatic impacts of Lead exposure (in both children and adults), please check out this article — LINK.

 Section #3) Can Lead in dishes actually poison the user?

 The short answer to this question is YES.
-Both in my personal experience working with families, and in case studies reported by scientists and public health officials, Lead in dishware has been shown to be a real concern as a potential source for Lead exposure.
-The primary concern is regular daily use of high Lead dishware (including ceramic mugs and teacups) with acidic or hot foods and beverages (lemon juice, tomato sauce, vinegar, coffee, tea, etc.) You can read more about the concern in this article and this article.
+Both in my personal experience of nearly two decades of working with families with “mysterious” sources of Lead exposure and in case studies reported by scientists and public health officials, Lead in dishware/ ceramics/ china has been shown to be a legitimate and significant concern as a potential source for Lead exposure.
+Read this for more context for this concern.

 No matter who you are — rich, poor, or somewhere in-between; black, white, or any other color of the rainbow; born/raised in America, Europe, Australia, Asia, India, Africa, or almost anywhere on Earth (with VERY few exceptions) — you have almost definitely eaten off of vintage china at some point in your life.
 Family heirloom?
 Wedding set?
 Your friend’s china?
 Your mother’s china?
 Your grandmother’s china?
 Military service china?
-Cherished antiques/collectibles?
+Cherished antiques/ collectibles?
 Travel, restaurant or hotel ware? … Consequently, this issue should be of concern to everyone.

 It is for this reason that I consider my work finding Lead (and other toxicants) in vintage china a useful tool — one that has the potential to engage people everywhere in learning more about possible toxicants in their homes and communities.
 Usually, if a person finds out their china (or everyday dishware) contains Lead, they start thinking about other potential sources of Lead in their life — especially sources that may be impacting their children and grandchildren.
+The best possible outcome of this inquiry (if it turns out you have been eating off of Leaded dishware) is that people consider getting themselves (and their children) tested for Lead.
+You can read more about blood lead testing here.

 - Below is a list of links to each of the categories of branded china on my site that I have tested and for which I created articles with detailed test results and other relevant information.